Indications of the Problem

 After ruling out any possible medical problems, the first step is to neuter or spay your cat.
 However, if s/he continues to spray, we need to identify social or environmental triggers and then limit Fluffy’s exposure and reaction to them.
 This often means household changes (access to spaces, effective odor elimination, increase space, etc.) and behavior modification.

 Replacing your favorite chair: $400.
 Replacing your favorite rug: $800.
 Getting advice from an experienced cat behaviorist: Priceless.

 If your cat has this problem, contact me by phone or email to schedule a time to discuss a solution.
 There’s no need for the huge expense of replacing your carpets, rugs, or furniture!
 I help people (and their cats) across the country, as well as Europe and Canada, and I can help you.

-As a trained cat behaviorist, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
+As a trained feline consultant, I also manage other problems and fears; the aging cat, the feral cat and the stray cat can present special challenges of their own.
 Introducing a new baby into the resident cat’s household is another common problem for some families.
 These are the types of issues that require the intervention of an experienced behaviorist.